pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Advanced_use.rst

    data <1x1 struct>

-The ``main_header`` structure array contains information about the sqw dataset from which the sqw object was derived, specifically the filename, file directory, information about the title (if any) and the number of SPE files used to generate the SQW file.
+The ``main_header`` structure array contains information about the experimental sqw dataset from which the sqw object was derived, specifically the filename, file directory, information about the title (if any) and the number of SPE files used to generate the SQW file.
 For example the main_header array might look like this:

 ::